tohru-murakami/Yukari_Code_2/README.md

 ## Pre-configuration of the program

-In the file grouping_ils.cpp, there is a section titled "Configurable Parameters."
+In the file grouping_ils.cpp, there is a section titled "`Configurable Parameters`."
 Adjust the following variables according to your objectives:

 (1) `MAX_COMPATIBILITY`: The maximum value for compatibility.
 In the following example, it is 10: